WarcraftWriting/egwlww/src/earning-gold-while-leveling-in-world-of-warcraft.md

-# Making gold in world of warcraft while leveling
+# Earning gold in world of warcraft while leveling

 This guide is for people looking to make gold while leveling a character.
 It provides hints and tips for making money, _without_ having a fully-leveled